Construction Procurement Software: 5 Tools Compared for EU Teams (2026)

 Is Procore worth the price for a 30-person contractor?

 For procurement specifically, probably not.
 Procore's value comes from consolidating many functions into one platform.
 If your primary need is better supplier quotes, a focused tool will deliver more value at lower cost.
+See our [procurement automation guide](/blog/construction-procurement-automation-guide) for a detailed look at how automated quote comparison works.

 Which tool has the best ROI for material procurement?